Twoure/KissNetwork.bundle/README.md

 ##### Anime, Cartoon, Drama, Manga, Comics
 - Hosted behind Cloudflare so added a modified version of [cloudflare-scrape](https://github.com/Anorov/cloudflare-scrape) as a work around

+##### Cartoon
-- **Kisscartoon** has no "Mature" filter/genre so my Adult Prefs Option cannot filter out Adult Cartoons
+- No _Mature_ filter/genre so Adult Prefs Option cannot filter out Adult Cartoons

 ##### Manga, Comics
 - Kissmanga/ReadComicOnline is not the most useful reader for the _Plex Web_ client, but works reasonably well for Smart Phones, PMP, and PHT.

 ##### Drama
-- **Kissasian** keeps changing video URL obfuscation every few days.
+- Keeps changing video URL obfuscation every so often.
 Am able to decode daily, but will not be creating a new release every day it changes.
+Depends on current frequency of changes.
-- If and when _Drama_ videos start failing (when obfuscation changes), users can try the `dev` branch code.
+- If and when _Drama_ videos start failing _(when obfuscation changes)_, users can try the `dev` branch code, or Switch the server pref to Openload or Stream.
 - Header Cache time is very short, ~30-45 minutes, so can bog down Search Function

 ##### Plex Home Theater
 - Channel exits when adding/removing bookmarks.
 Has to do with pop up messages.
   - Working to fix this.
 Have new message.py but have yet to integrate with bookmarks fully

-##### OpenLoad, Stream
+##### Openload, Stream
-- OpenLoad links have a hash tied to your PMS IP.
+- Openload/Stream.moe links have a hash tied to your PMS IP.
 To use these Servers outside your home network, enable [Force Transcoding](#force-transcoding-enables-remote-play).
 Force transcoding will make video links compatible with all clients.
-- Stream links updated, but un-tested.
-Not sure if _Force Transcoding_ is required anymore.

 [Table of Contents](#table-of-contents)